kevin218/Eureka/docs/source/ecf.rst

 ''''''''''''''
 The fully qualified path to the custom linearity correction file to use if custom_linearity is True.

+custom_mask
+''''''''''''''''
+Boolean.
+If True, allows user to supply a custom bad pixel mask file and overwrite the default file.

+mask_file
+''''''''''''''
+The fully qualified path to the custom bad pixel mask file to use if custom_mask is True.

 bias_correction
 '''''''''''''''''
 Method applied to correct the superbias using a scale factor (SF) when no bias pixels are available (i.e., with NIRSpec).
 Here, SF = (median of group)/(median of superbias), using a background region that is ``expand_mask`` pixels from the measured trace.
 The default option ``None`` applies no correction; ``group_level`` computes SF for every integration in ``bias_group``; ``smooth`` applies a smoothing filter of length ``bias_smooth_length`` to the ``group_level`` SF values; and ``mean`` uses the mean SF over all integrations.
 For NIRSpec, we currently recommend using ``smooth`` with a ``bias_smooth_length`` that is ~15 minutes.